umbraco/UmbracoDocs/14/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 {% hint style="warning" %}
 Entra ID (formerly Azure AD) conflicts with Umbraco ID when used for backoffice logins on Umbraco Cloud projects, though this does not affect member logins.

-**We highly recommend not using Azure AD for backoffice authentication on your Umbraco Cloud projects**.
+**We strongly recommend against using Entra ID for backoffice authentication on Umbraco Cloud projects**.

 For member authentication, other [External Login Providers](../reference/security/external-login-providers.md), such as Google Auth and OpenIdConnect, are still supported and compatible with Umbraco Cloud.